Azure/enterprise-azure-policy-as-code/Docs/policy-definitions.md

 * Whenever feasible, provide a `defaultValue` for parameters, especially for the `effect` parameter.
 * Policy aliases are used by Azure Policy to refer to resource type properties in the `if` condition and in `existenceCondition`: <https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure#aliases>.

+## Metadata

+It is customary to include a `category` and a `version` in the `metadata` section.
+The `category` should be one of the standard ones defined in built-in Policies.
+The `version` should be a semantic version number.

+EPAC injects `deployedBy` into the `metadata` section.
+This is a string that identifies the deployment source.
+It defaults to `epac/$pacOwnerId/$pacSelector`.
+You can override this value in `global-settings.jsonc`

+**Not recommended:** Adding `deployedBy` to the `metadata` section in the Policy definition file will override the value for this definition only from `global-settings.jsonc` or default value.

 ## Example

 ```json